Stabilizing Spiking Neuron Training: Detailed derivation of the conditions

+When inserted in equation \ref{appeq:CIV}, we use gradient descent to optimize $q$ and find the value that satisfies (IV).

-\subsubsection{Maximal and Minimal voltage values achievable by the network at initialization}
+\subsection{Maximal and Minimal voltage values achievable by the network at initialization}

-We calculate the maximum and minimum value that the voltage $y$ can take, to be able to complete the argument about the variance of the backward pass of section \ref{app:ivexp}.
-First, we use $Min$ and $Max$ in a statistical ensemble sense, as the maximum/minimum value that a variable could take if sampled over and over again
+We calculate the maximum and minimum value that the voltage $y$ can take, to be able to complete the argument for condition (IV), about the variance of the backward pass in section \ref{app:ivexp}.
+First, we use $Max$ and $Min$ in a statistical ensemble sense, as the maximum/minimum value that a variable could take if sampled over and over again

-when applied to the definition of LIF
+When applied to the definition of LIF

-where we used the fact that if $x_t, z_t$ were sampled over and over, the maximum value that they could take is all neurons having fired at the same time, while the minimum would be achieved when all the neurons in the layer would stay silent, we used the fact that $\alpha_{decay}, thr>0$, and we assumed that the maximum is going to stay constant through time $Max[y_{t-1}]=Max[y_{t}]$.
-Notice that the maximal voltage is achieved when all the neurons in the layer fired at $t-1$, equation \ref{eq:allfire}, except for the neuron under study, that stayed silent at $t-1$, to have \ref{eq:nonefire}.
+where we used the fact that if $x_t, z_t$ were sampled over and over, the maximum value that they could take is all neurons having fired at the same time, we used the fact that $\alpha_{decay}, \vartheta>0$, and we assumed that the maximum is going to stay constant through time $Max[y_{t-1}]=Max[y_{t}]$.
+Notice that the maximal voltage is achieved when all neurons in the layer fired at $t-1$, equation \ref{eq:allfire}, except for the neuron under study, that stayed silent at $t-1$, to have \ref{eq:nonefire}.
 Similarly for the bound to the minimal voltage:

-Second, we consider another definition of $Min$ and $Max$, where we consider the maximum value achievable by the current sample from the weight distribution.
+Second, we consider another definition of $Max$ and $Min$, where we consider the maximum value achievable by the current sample from the weight distribution.
 The real maximum value of the voltage will be achieved when the presynaptic neurons to fire are those that are connected with positive weight, we then have that our equation turns to

 where we refer as $\sum_{j} ReLU[W_{rec}]_{ij}$ the sum over columns, where we have typically ommitted the index $i$ for the element of the vector for cleanliness in the rest of the article.
 The case for the minimum is analogous